digithree/ollama-rag/README.md

 This amplifies the usefulness of the LLM by appearing to give it contiguous memory and context beyond the actual context window of the LLM, which at present for locally running LLMs is fairly small.

-The effect is to give the simulated conversation a more real, humanlike feel, as well as potentially being useful as a way to search (to 'talk to') your collection of PDFs, as well as to keep a series of related conversations going over a long period of time over multiple sessions.
+The effect is to give the simulated conversation a more real, humanlike feel, as well as potentially being useful as a way to search (to 'talk to') your collection of PDFs, keeping a series of related conversations going over a long period of time over multiple sessions.

 ### PDF ingestion